 It's a fun sort of college drinking bar party song.

-And just change the words around a little bit and and except we'll call this one Joe Sippy Cup instead of Red Solo Cup.
+And except we'll call this one Joe's Sippy Cup instead of Red Solo Cup.

-Anyway, here's uh Joe Paggs's version.
+Anyway, here's Joe Paggs' version.

-two, one, two, three.
+Two, one, two, three.

-Now, Joe Sippy Cup is always in reach of him is president C marked by that strange empty grin.
+Now, Joe's Sippy Cup is always in reach of him.

 So many people were stunned when he got the win.